-THIRD, ZTE shall complete and submit six audit reports of its compliance with U.S. export control laws, with respect to all exports, reexports, or transfers (in-country) that are subject to the Regulations, as further set forth in subparagraphs (i)-(vii) below.
+FOURTH, ZTE shall complete and submit nine audit reports of its compliance with U.S. export control laws, with respect to all exports, reexports, or transfers (incountry) that are subject to the Regulations, as further set forth in subparagraphs (i)-(iii) below.